Alexandre Cardoso

-Alexandre Cardoso Garcia (born 30 April 1992) is a Brazilian football player who plays for Cambodian Premier League club Boeung Ket.
+Alexandre Cardoso Garcia (born 30 April 1992) is a Brazilian football player who plays for Cambodian Premier League club Nagaworld.

 Club career

 He made his professional debut in the Campeonato Mineiro for Nacional on 22 February 2014 in a game against Tupi.
 In January 2015 he signed the contract with Sport Clube Beira-Mar (Portugal Second division).
 In summer 2015 Alexandre signed a two years contract with Vitoria de Setubal FC (Portugal Premier League).
 After that he played two seasons in C.D.Trofense (Campeonato de Portugal).
 On 25 July 2018 Alexandre joined Al-Nahda Club from Oman Professional Football League where he will work with his former coach in Portugal Mr. Bruno Pereira.